Tuesday, February 10, 2026

 The Getty's lived up in the end

-To the Gettysburg name, addressing, their next generations, the needs
+To the Gettysburg name, addressing, their next generations,

-Of the lost, as the oil of J Paul's donation still greases cultured palms
+As the oil of J Paul's donation still greases cultured palms

 That may itch for an extra second at that relief of grief, for a boy